cardano-foundation/CIPs/CIP-_/README.md

 ## Motivation: why is this CIP necessary?

 <b>Cardano needs to scale.</b> As the ecosystem grows and new users come in, blocks are regular at 100% load with 88KB per block allocation.
-Recently, events such as the Lil Sappys NFT mint have pushed the Cardano blockchain load to over 100% for several hours, preventing anyone from using the chain and providing an awful user experience to new users who complain on social media and give the ecosystem a bad repution.
+Recently, events such as the Lil Sappys NFT mint have pushed the Cardano blockchain load to over 100% for several hours, preventing anyone from using the chain and providing an awful user experience to new users who complain on social media and give the ecosystem a bad reputation.

 <b>This can't continue if Cardano is to succeed.</b>